Her0Zer0/React-With-SpringBoot-Starter/README.md

   ```.sh
   $ java -jar ReactBoot-0.0.1-SNAPSHOT.jar
   ```

-  And that is it, happy hacking!
+  You should now be able to go to http://localhost:8080 and see your React + SpringBoot application at work, and that is it!
+Happy hacking!